 The First Born staff is knowledgeable about infant and toddler development and is experienced in working with children and their families.
 The First Born training protocols are comprehensive.

-First Born staff receives weekly one-on-one supervision and on-going training opportunities and continuing education.
+First Born staff receive regular reflective and administrative supervision and ongoing training opportunities and continuing education.

-The First Born Program has comprehensive and flexible core curricula written specifically for FBP.
+The First Born Program has comprehensive and flexible core curricula written specifically for the model.
 The scope of the curricula includes the prenatal period, the first year of life, and the toddler years.
 The curricula are copyrighted, updated frequently, and are based on current prenatal and early childhood research.
+The model has also created, based on parent requests, a preschool curriculum, racial identity development curriculum and 2Gen Early Literacy Curriculum.
+These will be widely available as stand-alone curricula in the fall of 2023.

 For families involved with more than one service provider, services are provided in a coordinated fashion.

-Services are offered initially on a weekly basis to meet the needs of families.
+Services are offered initially on a weekly basis to ensure a positive and effective relationship between the home visitor and the family.
 Service intensity may increase or decrease to meet the changing needs of families.
+Families receive at least 40 visits in the first year after their baby is born.

-Independent, external program evaluation has been a priority and key component of the First Born® Program since its inception.
-The Program has been evaluated by New Mexico State University and the RAND Corporation.
+Independent, external program evaluation is an ongoing priority and key component of the First Born® Program.
+The Program has been evaluated by New Mexico State University (2009) and the RAND Corporation (2016).
+The University of New Mexico Cradle to Career Policy Institute initiated a multi-year research project in 2023.

-Transitions from hospital to home, from FBP into a more intensive intervention program or from FBP into a program designed for three-to-five year olds are carefully planned to ensure continuity of services for the child and family.
+Transitions from hospital to home, from home visiting into a more intensive intervention program or from home visiting into a center-based program designed for three-to-five year olds are carefully planned to ensure continuity of services for the child and family.